martinmfischer/Writing-Your-First-R-Package/README.md

 - Readme
 - Vignette
 - Unit tests
+- Bug reports
 - Get good at Git (optional, but seriously you would thank yourself in the future)
-- Bug reports
+- Get good at R (optional, but very useful.
+For example this: https://adv-r.hadley.nz/index.html)
 - Write a software paper (for example, Journal of Open Source Software)